Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 Here, $E$ is the Young modulus and $\nu$ the Poisson ratio.
 The uniaxial magnetic anisotropy $\Ku$ along the OOP direction is larger than the thin film shape anisotropy ($\frac{1}{2} \mu_0 \Ms^2$) giving rise to an effective OOP easy axis direction.

 Each islet has a size of $200 \times 200 \times 36\,\si{nm^3}$ with a spacing of \SI{25}{nm} between them and is placed on a 36°-rotated Y-cut X-propagation LiTaO$_3$ substrate.
 We investigate two distinct configurations of these islets (see Fig. \ref{fig:IsletConfigs}): A 1D device designed to characterize the behavior of islets situated atop a waveguide and a 2D device representative of a conventional SAW filter.
 Due to the increased number of neighbors in the 2D device, we expect the shift in dispersion relation to be more pronounced compared to the 1D case.
+Possible avenues for the experimental realization of the device are discussed in the Methods section.

 To model these configurations, islets are arranged in a line and periodic boundary conditions (PBCs) in x direction are applied for the 1D device, whereas for the 2D device, they are arranged in an $n \times 2$ grid with PBCs in both the x and y directions.
 The application of PBCs is essential for accurate device modeling, as it mitigates finite-size effects of the stray field, thereby enabling the simulation of the whole device from a much smaller sub-region.
 For both devices, the discretization of the simulation geometry is (\SI{5}{nm}, \SI{5}{nm}, $\frac{7}{4}\,\si{nm}$) when simulating magnetization dynamics, where only the \SI{7}{nm} thick Co/Ni multilayer is considered.
-During calculation of $\ssub{E}{Ph}$, where the entire layer stack and the substrate are included, the discretization in the z direction is reduced to \SI{1}{nm}.